ucl-dark/ucl-dark.github.io/README.md

 UCL **DARK** is a group at the [UCL Centre for Artificial Intelligence](https://www.ucl.ac.uk/ai-centre/) focusing on reinforcement learning and deep learning.

 ## Steps to add your papers

+### Do it on commandline:
 0. `git pull origin`
-1. Append a new row to https://github.com/ucl-dark/ucl-dark.github.io/blob/master/sitedata/papers.csv
+1. Append a new row to `sitedata/papers.csv`
-2. Add a image of the paper to https://github.com/ucl-dark/ucl-dark.github.io/tree/master/static/images/papers
+2. Add an image of the paper to `static/images/papers`
 3. `git add static/images/papers`
 4. `git commit -am "[YOUR MSG]"`
 5. `git push origin`

+### Do it on the web interface:
+1. Append a new row to https://github.com/ucl-dark/ucl-dark.github.io/blob/master/sitedata/papers.csv
+2. Add an image of the paper to https://github.com/ucl-dark/ucl-dark.github.io/tree/master/static/images/papers

 The following steps are optional (in case you want your modifications show immediately on the http://dark.cs.ucl.ac.uk/) :